rafaelmoczalla/nextflow-node/README.md

    sudo ln -s /usr/local/bin/docker-compose /usr/bin/docker-compose
    ```

-## Build the Node
-Currently to build the cluster you need to build the node images on your own.
-Run the command
-`docker build -t rafaelmoczalla/nextflow-node:latest .` to do so.

 ## Start/Stop/Remove the Cluster
 To start the cluster just run the following command in the same folder as the docker-compose file.